By using this site, you agree to the Privacy Policy and Terms of Use.

 How Long Does It Take To Resolve A Consumer Issue From E-Daakhil?

 The typical length of time for resolving a consumer complaint filed on the eDaakhil portal is around 9 months.
-However, the resolution time may take longer depending on the circumstances of the case.
-Approximately, within 30 business days of the complaint being received, a copy is sent to the business, and the response time of the business determines how quickly the next course of legal action can be determined.
+The Consumer Commission sends a copy of the complaint to the business within approximately 30 business days of receiving it.
+The business’s response time determines how quickly the next legal action proceeds.
+The response time of the business determines how quickly the next course of legal action can be determined.
 So the overall timeline can vary, but the average resolution time is approximately 9 months

 What Is The Fee Payment Process On E-Daakhil?